CiscoDevNet/cisco-ftdv/README.md

+# Cisco Secure Firewall Threat Defense Virtual (formerly FTDv/NGFWv)
-## FTDv Autoscaling
+## TDv Autoscaling

-This Repository provides resources to bring up FTDv Auto Scale solution.
+This Repository provides resources to bring up TDv (Threat Defence Virtual) Auto Scale solution.

-Some of the key features of the FTDv Auto Scale include:
+Some of the key features of the TDv Auto Scale include:

 * Complete serverless implementation!
-* Completely automated FTDv instance registration and de-registration with FMC.
+* Completely automated TDv instance registration and de-registration with FMC.
-* NAT policy, Access Policy, IP and Routes are automatically applied to scaled-out FTDv instance.
+* NAT policy, Access Policy, IP and Routes are automatically applied to scaled-out TDv instance.
 * Support for Enabling / Disabling Auto Scaling feature.

+## AWS GuardDuty Integration with Cisco Secure Firewall
+This solution make use of the threat analysis data/results from Amazon GuardDuty (malicious IPs generating threats, attacks etc.) and feeds that information(malicious IP) to the Cisco Secure Firewall Threat Defense Virtual via the managers: *Cisco Secure Firewall Management Center Virtual* , *Cisco Secure Firewall Device Manager* to protect the underlying network and applications against future threats originating from these sources(malicious IP).

 ## Cloud Deployment Templates